contensis/contensis.github.io/api-src/delivery-api/accessing-entries/dotnet/entries-list-dotnet.md

-## List by content type with paging and rdering
+## List by content type with paging and ordering

 Lists entries for a specific content type, with paging and field order configuration.